weberc2/blog/posts/just-make-your-own-language.md

 programmer can reliably build projects or address whatever other issue was lacking from the original language.
-And naturally I did try to make my own language a few times before realizing the investment required and how much I would need to learn to have a nonzero chance of succeeding.
+And naturally I did try to make my own language a few times before realizing the investment required and how much I would need to learn to have a nonzero chance of succeeding (oh well, had fun, learned a lot!).

 Anyway, skip ahead a few decades and now many in those same communities are now aggrieved that someone actually managed to do exactly what they snarkily